AdaCore/gpr/doc/gpr_reference/source/gprbuild.rst

 Main sources
 ------------

-Main source files to build may be listed on the command line.
-If omitted, GPRbuild uses the ``Main`` attribute of the main project.
+Main source files to build may be listed on the command line by simple file name or full path.
+When a simple name is given, GPRbuild searches the entire project tree for a source whose basename matches.
+If the name matches sources in more than one project, GPRbuild reports an error.
+If no mains are given on the command line, GPRbuild uses the ``Main`` attribute of the root project.
 If that is also absent, no executable is built.

 Pass-through option groups
 --------------------------